OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

 ## Overview

-[Makeflow](http://ccl.cse.nd.edu/software/makeflow/) is a workflow engine that handles large number of jobs.
+[Makeflow](http://ccl.cse.nd.edu/software/makeflow/) is a workflow engine that handles a large number of jobs.
 The following are characteristics of Makeflow.

 *    `Master/Workers paradigm`  Workers complete the tasks and transfer the data back to the master.
 Master